paradoxical-rhapsody/PLFD/README.md

-# PLFD

 ## Dependencies

 * `R > 3.5.0`
+* If you would like to install `PLFD` from source on win-platform, ensure that the [Rtools](https://cran.r-project.org/bin/windows/Rtools) is deployed well.

 ## Installation

-Compiled version of `PLFD` is not yet released on [CRAN](https://cran.r-project.org/) currently.
+Compiled version of `PLFD` is not yet released on [CRAN](https://cran.r-project.org/).
 You can install it from source within R via
 ```R
 library(remotes)
 install_git("https://gitee.com/xu-zc/PLFD.git")